Metabolic Analysis Markers (Urine)

 5-OH-indoleacetic Acid

 5-OH-indoleacetic Acid is a breakdown product of serotonin that is excreted in the urine.
 Serotonin is a hormone found at high levels in many body tissues.
-Serotonin and 5-OH-indoleacetic Acid are produced in excess amounts by carcinoid tumors, and levels of these substances may be measured in the urine to test for carcinoid tumors.
+Serotonin and 5-OH-indoleacetic Acid are produced in excess amounts by carcinoid tumors, and l

 a-Hydroxyisobutyric Acid (from MTBE)